Last Updated on November 24, 2025

 All About Eagles – Did You Know?

-- Eagles mate for life.
-There are several caveats to that, though.
-If a partner dies, the surviving eagle will find a new mate.
+- Eagles mate for life, though if a partner dies, the surviving eagle will find a new mate.

-- Some Eagles even have triad partnerships that could be a combination of two males and one female or, two females and one male.
-In this situation, the nest holds the combined eggs, and the birds jointly take care of the eggs and young.
+- Some eagles form triad partnerships, which can consist of two males and one female, or two females and one male.
+In these cases, the nest holds all the eggs, and the birds share responsibility for caring for the eggs and raising the young.

-- The bald eagle is found almost entirely in North America.
+- The bald eagle is found almost exclusively in North America.

-- The call of the Eagle sounds like a high-pitched tweet; not a loud scream that you would expect to come from such a large bird.
+- Surprisingly, the call of a bald eagle is a high-pitched chirp or “tweet,” not the loud, piercing scream many expect from such a large bird.

 - The bald eagle became the national bird of the United States in 1782.